RIPE-NCC/ripe-database-documentation/docs/19.Database-Support/03-Database-Security.md

     mnt-by:     RIPE-NCC-HM-MNT
     mnt-by:     LIR-NOC-MNT

 The RIPE-NCC-HM-MNT maintainer prevents you from making changes to some of the attributes that are part of the RIPE NCC's registry management, such as the "netname:".
-Your LIR's defailt maintainer allows you to make changes to attributes you manage, such as the "admin-c:" and "tech-c:".
+Your LIR's default maintainer allows you to make changes to attributes you manage, such as the "admin-c:" and "tech-c:".
 In addition, it allows you to create assignments, as well as **route(6)** and **domain** objects under this parent block.
 However, if you wish to delegate the creation of child resource objects to a separate group, you can do so by creating an additional maintainer for them and specify it as "mnt-lower:":

     inet6num:   2001:db8::/32
     org:        LIR-ORG-RIPE